 Accurate microbial identification requires significant and continuous process refinements, using timely updates from organism identification libraries that reflect current taxonomy and classification protocols and data.

 This sophisticated approach requires a familiarity and expertise in interpreting complex data and these attributes are only achieved with many years of practice and experience.
-IAQ has developed this invaluable in-house capability and is ready for immediate deployment to rapid results, meaningful interpretation and advice enabling swift or urgent remedial action as necessary.
+IAQ has developed this invaluable in-house capability and is ready for immediate deployment for rapid results, meaningful interpretation and advice, thereby enabling swift or urgent remedial action as necessary.